 2010 | Resin, powder, steel and perspex | 150 x 63 x 35 cm

-Being the co-founder of a company like Wonga.com has many emotions attached to it.
+Being the designer of the alogrithms a company like Wonga.com has many emotions attached to it.
 During the early years, in the midst of the machine building such a fast-growing startup, I found myself driven to bring about change.
 It was time for the world of consumer finance in the UK to evolve.
 An instant £200 for a couple of days for a tenner felt like such a good idea!
 Wonga was launched in the storm of the banking crisis.
 Social change by its very nature is precipitated by economic flux.